Construction Quantity Surveying Strategies

-Let’s address some key questions in estimating methodologies:
+Let's address some key questions in estimating strategies:

 Starting with the first question—how do you know if an opportunity is good?
 This can be one of the most difficult decisions, especially for contractors just learning how to bid electrical work or newer to digital estimating.
 Larger contractors often rely on a pre-built matrix to evaluate opportunities based on past experience.